-Staff who refer a concern should follow up with the relevant DSL if they do not know what action has occurred in respect of their referral.
-Staff must also understand that the processes of safeguarding and child protection are sometimes complex and on-going, and in addition, that in most cases, parents need to give permission for confidential information to be shared with staff.
+Staff who refer a concern should follow up with a DSL if they do not know what action has occurred in respect of their referral.
+Staff must also understand that the processes of safeguarding and child protection are sometimes complex and ongoing, and in addition, that in most cases, parents need to give permission for confidential information to be shared with staff.